 Contract administration will look different from project to project, as each contract will have different terms, agreements, objectives, etc. Still, there are a few basic rules that apply to all types of contract administration:

 - Become Familiar with the Project: In order to administer the contract, the contract administrator must understand it in the context of the project.
 In doing so, they’re able to answer questions that may come up on their end and adjust their strategies depending on the project type, size, etc. They’re also more equipped to answer questions from either party within the contract.

 - Prepare for Unexpected Outcomes: There are a few extra precautions a contract administrator can take in order to be a step ahead.
 A construct administrator should prepare for a situation in which an employer or contractor wants to make significant changes to a contract.
-When and if this happens, a contract administrator will, ideally, already have a system in place for how to proceed.
+When and if this happens, a contract administrator will, ideally, already have a risk response to proceed.

 - Remain Objective: Generally, the contract administrator is a third party so they can remain totally neutral, but there are instances when they are a part of the client or buyer’s team.
 When this is the case, the contract administrator must put extra effort into remaining totally objective.

 How ProjectManager Helps with Contract Administration

 ProjectManager is a cloud-based project management software that organizes everything to do with your project, from contracts made with vendors and contractors to project plans and reports.
 With our powerful software, construction projects and contract administration are made much easier.